JPlante9117/merrimack/CSC6302/Plante-Jacques-week-6/application/readme.md

 ```
 in the terminal

-Then hit http://localhost:3000/students for your baseline.
+Then hit http://localhost:3000/login for your baseline.
+This will prompt you to choose either the read_only or modify_role user type.
+Later you can swap between the credentials easily by pressing the button in the upper right to swap accounts.

 ## DB Setup
 In the SQL folder, run the files in the following order: